lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 you can deactivate the user by clicking the OKAY button.

 .. image:: user_deactivate_confirmation.png
-   :width: 600
+   :width: 400
    :align: center
    :alt: Deactivating user account

-Deactivated users are not listed in Users tab.
+To re-activate users, go to Users - Inactive tab, and edit the target user to turn on "Active user?" field.

 .. _sharing-a-group-storage:

 Sharing a group storage folder with group members
 -------------------------------------------------

 In addition to user's storage folders, Backend.AI provides storage folders for groups.
 A group storage folder is a folder belonging to a specific group, not a specific user, and can be accessed by all users belonging to that group.

 .. note::